harel-coffee/HFS-auto/README.md

 If you using work, please cite our research paper.
 If you are using this code for any other project, please contact Thejas Gubbi Sadashiva <tgs001@fiu.edu> or Sajal Raj Joshi <sajrajjazz@gmail.com>.

-##Reference to cite:
+## Reference to cite:
-[1] THEJAS G.S., SAJAL RAJ JOSHI, S.S.
-IYENGAR , N.R SUNITHA, PRAJWAL BADRINATH, "Mini-Batch Normalized Mutual Information: A Hybrid Feature Selection
-Method", in IEEE Acess.
+[1] Thejas G.S., Sajal Raj Joshi, S.S.
+Iyengar , N.R Sunitha, Prajwal Badrinath, "Mini-Batch Normalized Mutual Information: A Hybrid Feature Selection Method", in IEEE Acess.